dikdama/launchergcclassic/README.md

 - Carousel-Slider like a boss

 *Using the VB timer, it has never been easier to imitate the effect of the original or even the web, having persistence even after clicking on the indexes, with a simple logic and easy modification on the sliders.*

-## Contributor notes

-Hi, I'm Vitor '[dikdama](https://github.com/dikdama)' Gabriel, I'm a programmer community, and I do it for fun.
-I developed this project for the love of the grandchase game.
-As soon as I have time, I intend to check the issues and fixes from time to time.
-Any questions about something in the project, you can tell me.
-The project is public and free to use, but thanks are always welcome hahaha.
-The r0t1v and dikdama accounts are mine, the r0t1v is personal and dikdama is for me to play hahahaha. by dikdama GitHub: [r0t1v](https://github.com/r0t1v) - [dikdama](https://github.com/dikdama) - Discord: dikdama #9689